What Is An Executive Phishing Attack? And How To Protect Against Them

 What Is Executive Phishing?

 It's a type of phishing attack that impersonates senior management within a business.
-These attacks can take place over email, SMS, voice call, video call, social media and even physical mail.
+These attacks can occur over email, SMS, voice calls, video calls, social media, and even physical mail.

 Look at it from this perspective.
 If a cyber criminal wants to steal information or money from your business, they need to trick an employee into trusting them without question.
 Building this trust in a short email or text message is incredibly difficult, so cyber criminals look to abuse the implicit trust relationship employees have for their executive team.

-To better understand how you can protect against these types of attacks, we'll first need to analyse how they can even take place.
+To better understand how you can protect against these types of attacks, we'll first need to analyze how they can occur.

 How Can An Executive Be Impersonated?

-When it comes to executive impersonation, the most important factor to consider is the communication method.
+When it comes to executive impersonation, the most crucial factor to consider is the communication method.
+Many commonly used communication methods lack any form of sender authentication, making them particularly vulnerable to attacks like executive phishing.

-Let's deep dive into these and outline under what circumstances a communication method could be abused.
+Let's explore these and outline under what circumstances a communication method could be abused.

 Email Spoofing